bs-community/blessing-skin-server/README_EN.md

 Blessing Skin is a web application where you can upload, manage and share your custom skins & capes!
 Unlike modifying a resource pack, everyone in the game will see the different skins of each other (of course they should register at the same website too).

 Blessing Skin is an open-source project written in PHP, which means you can deploy it freely on your own web server!
-Here is a [live demo](http://skin.prinzeugen.net/).

 Features
 -----------